creativecommons/cc-legal-tools-app/README.md

 ## Not the live site

 This project is not intended to serve the legal tools directly.
-Though if it's deployed on a public server it could do that, though performance would probably not be acceptable.

 Instead, a command line tool can be used to save all the rendered HTML pages as files.
 Then those files are used as part of the real creativecommons.org site, just served as static files.

 ## Software Versions